Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: Conclusion

-In this paper, we introduce a 3D object tracking RGB-D dataset, called Digital Twin Tracking Dataset (DTTD), to enable further research on extending potential solutions to longer-range object tracking problems, which are common in digital twin problem conditions.
-To reduce point cloud noise in longer-range, we select Microsoft Azure Kinect, a state-of-the-art ToF camera.
-We also provide a data collection pipeline that aims to minimize the ground-truth labeling error by combining OptiTrack system, ARUCO marker, and manual annotation together.
+In this paper, we have introduced a novel 3D object tracking RGB-D dataset, called Digital Twin Tracking Dataset (DTTD), to enable further research on extending potential solutions to longer-range object tracking problems.
+To provide better point cloud data with less 3D noise and in longer ranges, DTTD adopts Microsoft Azure Kinect camera as the ToF depth camera sensor.
+The DTTD open-source code also provides a data collection pipeline that aims to minimize the ground-truth labeling error by leveraging an OptiTrack system, an ARUCO marker, and manual annotation.
 In total, DTTD contains 103 scenes of 10 common off-the-shelf textured objects, with each frame annotated with a per-pixel semantic segmentation and ground-truth object poses.
-Our experiments have evaluated different methods on DTTD, and demonstrated that DTTD can help evaluating object tracking methods under common digital-twin conditions and analyzing new challenges in longer-range applications.
-We provide our dataset, data generation and annotation pipeline, and evaluation methods as open-source code.
+Our experiments have evaluated different methods using DTTD and have demonstrated that DTTD can help evaluate object tracking methods under common digital-twin conditions and illustrate new challenges in longer-range and wider lighting conditions.

-In the future, we plan to continue adding more objects, scenes, and possibly adding newest RGB-D camera sensors in the DTTD dataset.
+For future work, we plan to further update the DTTD dataset with more objects, scenes, backgrounds, and even newer RGB-D camera sensors that are relevant to AR applications.